 Language Services Innovation Grants

-The Language Services Innovation Grants Program was a four-year program established in 2017 with the aim of improving the capacity of public hospitals to provide effective and responsive language services in acute health settings in Victoria.
+The Language Services Innovation Grants Program was a 4-year program established in 2017.
+Its aim was to help public hospitals provide effective and responsive language services in Victorian acute health settings.

-Comprising of 2 2-year grant rounds as well as a Community of Practice facilitated by the Victorian Refugee Health Network.
-Each grant round concluded with a Community of Practice forum to disseminate project learnings to a wider audience.
+The program included 2 2-year grant rounds.
+Each round ended with a Community of Practice forum facilitated by the Victorian Refugee Health Network to share project learnings with a wider audience.

 Community of practice forum

-The second and final Language Services Innovation Grants Community of Practice forum was held on 23 June 2021 with presentations made by the four 2019 projects and guest speaker Dr Prithi Ravij.
+The second and final Language Services Innovation Grants Community of Practice forum was held on 23 June 2021.
+It included presentations made by the 4 2019 projects and guest speaker Dr Prithi Ravij.

 Presentations from the forum